Hopfian wreath products and the stable finiteness conjecture: Introduction

 Corollary \ref{intro:cor:kaplansky:Fp} gives a new, elementary proof of the following fact:

 \begin{corollary}[Corollary \ref{cor:surjunctive}] Surjunctive groups satisfy Kaplansky's stable finiteness conjecture. \end{corollary}

 Indeed, it was already noticed in \cite{df:elekszabo} that surjunctive groups satisfy Kaplansky's stable finiteness conjecture over finite fields, which follows easily from the definition.
-The statement for surjunctive groups was recently proven by Phung \cite{df:phung} via operator algebras.
+The statement for surjunctive groups was recently proven by Phung \cite{df:phung} via operator algebras (see \cite{df:phung:2} for an alternative proof via model theory).
 Via the Gromov--Weiss Theorem \cite{gromov, weiss}, we also obtain a new proof of the following classical result:

 \begin{corollary}[Corollary \ref{cor:surjunctive}] Sofic groups satisfy Kaplansky's stable finiteness conjecture. \end{corollary}